raybellis/draft-bellis-dnsop-qdcount-is-one/draft-bellis-dnsop-qdcount-is-one.md

 ---
-title: DNS QDCOUNT is (usually) ONE
+title: In the DNS, QDCOUNT is (usually) One
 docname: draft-bellis-dnsop-qdcount-is-one-00
 updates: RFC1035